cohsk/athena-alpine-rclone/README.md

 Congratulations, the app package is ready to go

-If you have questions, please contact Steve Klosky -- steve.klosky@cohesity.com
+If you have questions, please log an issue here or contact Steve Klosky -- steve.klosky@cohesity.com

+Some notes

+Currently workng on a Dockerfile to build the container There is a concept of a dev container (has golang and some other tools) There is a concept of a prod container (no dev tools, only runtime bits)